 TAS may require proof of residency to demonstrate that a parent has lived in the country of the issuing passport.
 Passports obtained solely by investment with a foreign country do not meet TAS admissions criteria.
 Click here for more information.

-STEP 2: INTERVIEW AND SCREENING
+STEP 2: INTERVIEW AND VISITATIONS

 A. Lower School Applicants